kubernetes/community/contributors/design-proposals/federation-phase-1.md

 + This workload can only be scheduled to cluster Foo.
 It cannot be scheduled to any other clusters. (use case: sensitive workloads).
 + This workload prefers cluster Foo.
-But if there is no available capacity on cluster Foo, it’s OK to be scheduled to cluster Bar (use case: workload )
+But if there is no available capacity on cluster Foo, it's OK to be scheduled to cluster Bar (use case: workload )
 + Seventy percent of this workload should be scheduled to cluster Foo, and thirty percent should be scheduled to cluster Bar (use case: